 Although an older form of staying connected, email marketing still plays a major role in keeping customers and potential customers in the loop of your services and content.
 Past experience has shown us that 77% of executives prefer to receive marketing communications through email rather than other forms of marketing.
 So, what does this tell us?

-Email is relevant, and your email campaigns should be too.
+Email is relevant, and your email marketing campaign should be too.
 A site’s email capture forms should sync with your email marketing system for seamless access and connection.
 Make sure that your audience doesn’t have to go searching for your email sign-up icon.
 Placing the icon in the header or footer are both web design best practices you’ll want to consider.

 We all know the power behind social media and the different ways we can use our social media outlets to promote brands and drive content.
 That being said, anywhere you can link your social accounts, you definitely should.
 This could include (but not limited to) your emails, blog articles, guest posts, other social bios, etc. Did you know that 72% of websites include icons for social media websites in the footer?
 This alone almost makes this a standard as well as one of our web design best practices that we recommend for the most traffic to your site.